-The Trustee has decided to set a climate-related target for the corporate bond mandate only relating to the Portfolio Alignment, Binary Target metric.
+From 31 December 2022, the Trustee adopted a climate-related target for the corporate bond mandate only relating to the Portfolio Alignment, Binary Target metric.
 The corporate bond mandate consists of one segregated Buy and Maintain high-quality credit mandate.